wandb/weave/docs/docs/guides/tracking/feedback.md

 3. Open the call details page.
 4. Select the **Feedback** column for the call.
 5. Add, view, or delete feedback:
-   - [Add and view feedback using the icons](#use-the-icons) located  in the upper right corner of the call details feedback view.
+   - *[Add and view feedback using the icons](#use-the-icons)* located in the upper right corner of the call details feedback view.
-   - View and delete feedback from the call details feedback table.
-Feedback can be deleted by clicking the trash icon in the rightmost column of the appropriate feedback row.
+   - *View and delete feedback from the call details feedback table.* Delete feedback by clicking the trashcan icon in the rightmost column of the appropriate feedback row.

 ![Screenshot of Feedback tab in call details](imgs/feedback_tab.png)